briis/unifiprotect/README.md

   * One to two binary sensors will be created per camera found.
 There will always be a binary sensor recording if motion is detected per camera.
 If the camera is a doorbell, there will also be a binary sensor created that records if the doorbell is pressed.
 * Switch
   * Several switches will be created per camera found.
 What switches is depended on the capbability of the specific camera.
 But typically these switches are used to control recording mode, Infrared and Video mode settings.
+* Light
+  * A light entity will be created for each UniFi Floodlight found.
+This works as a normal light entity, and has a brightness scale also.

 It supports both regular Ubiquiti Cameras and the Unifi Doorbell.
 Camera feeds, Motion Sensors, Doorbell Sensors, Motion Setting Sensors and Switches will be created automativally for each Camera found, once the Integration has been configured.